SteveBarnett/Remixing/thinking/_posts/2023-01-07-about-understanding-not-agreeing-or-common-ground.md

 ---
-title: It can be about understanding, not agreeing, or even having common ground
+title: It can be about understanding, not agreeing, or even having common ground.
 tags: human resilience
 ---